GoogleChrome/developer.chrome.com/site/en/docs/puppeteer/ssr/index.md

 Some frameworks like Preact
 [ship with tools](https://github.com/developit/preact-render-to-string)
 that address server-side rendering.
-If your framework has a prendering solution, please stick with that.
+If your framework has a prerendering solution, please stick with that.
 There's no reason to bring another tool (headless Chrome and Puppeteer) into the mix.